Fall Creek massacre: Trials and executions

 The trials of the remaining three men, Bridge Sr., Bridge Jr., and Andrew Sawyer, began on May 9, 1825, in the Third Judicial Circuit Court in Madison County.
 Miles C. Eggleston replaced Wick as one of the three presiding judges.
 Oliver H. Smith was the chief prosecutor and James Rariden led the defense team.
 After fifteen hours of deliberation, the jury reached a verdict in Sawyer's case.
 He was found guilty of manslaughter, not murder, for killing one of the women.
 His punishment was two years in prison and a fine of one hundred dollars.
-Bridge Jr. who faced two murder charges in Logan's death, was tried next.
-The jury found him guilty after three hours of deliberation on both counts; however, they recommended a pardon for the teenager due to the influence of his father and uncle.
-The jury took only a few minutes to return a guilty verdict for Bridge Sr. To conclude the trials Andrew Sawyer was tried and found guilty of murder.
+Bridge Jr., who faced two murder charges in Logan's death, was tried next.
+The jury found him guilty after three hours of deliberation on both counts; however, they recommended a pardon for the teenager due to his youth, remorse, and the influence of his father and uncle.
+The jury took only a few minutes to return a guilty verdict for Bridge Sr. Andrew Sawyer was retried on other counts and found guilty of murder.
 A petition on behalf of Bridge Jr. was signed by ninety-four locals, including many members of the jury, the county clerk, several attorneys, two prison guards, and a minister, and submitted to Governor James Brown Ray.
 The petition requested a pardon and cited "his youth, ignorance, and the manner which he was led into the transaction."
 By the appointed date of execution, it had not been answered.

 On June 3, 1825, another large crowd, including numerous Native Americans, gathered for the executions, which were conducted one at a time.
 Sawyer was hanged first, followed by the execution of Bridge Sr. His eighteen-year-old son, John Bridge Jr., witnessed both hangings before being led to the gallows and fitted with a noose and hood.
 At that point, Governor Ray, who had arrived on horseback, moved through the crowd and stopped the execution.
 After presenting the pinioned teenage prisoner with a written pardon, the governor announced, "Here is your pardon.
-Go sir, and sin no more."
+Go, sir, and sin no more."
 The young prisoner was immediately set free.
+Upon learning that he would live, Bridge Jr. collapsed.
 A Seneca chief in attendance at the hangings and the dramatic pardon remarked, "We are satisfied."